In vitro Toxicology | OECD 492B

 - No Category (No classification required)

-The Human Corneal Epithelium (HCE) Time-to-Toxicity (TTT) test, as described in OECD 492B, is the latest addition to the NAMs (New Approach Methodologies / Non-animal Alternative Methods) for eye hazard testing.
-It represents an improvement over OECD TGs 437 and 492, which allow the identification of "not requiring classification" (No Category) but could not distinguish between Category 2 and Category 1 substances.
+The SkinEthic™ Human Corneal Epithelium (HCE) Time-to-Toxicity (TTT) test, as described in OECD 492B, is the latest addition to the NAMs (New Approach Methodologies / Non-animal Alternative Methods) among the OECD guidelines for eye hazard testing.
+It represents an improvement over OECD Test Guidelines 437 and 492, which together allow the identification of chemicals "not requiring classification" (No Category) or chemicals with serious eye damage potential but could not distinguish between Category 2 and Category 1 substances.
 And even more, the HCE-TTT test fully replaces animal testing methods, such as the Draize test.

 Test Principle

 The three-dimensional reconstructed human cornea-like epithelium (RhCE) model from SkinEthic™ closely mimics the histological and biochemical properties of the human corneal epithelium.
-Cell viability, which correlates with tissue health, is quantified by the enzymatic reduction of the tetrazolium salt (MTT) to a formazan product.
-Reduced viability indicates a potential ocular hazard.
-The test employs multiple exposure durations to improve the accuracy and predictability of eye irritation categories (Time-To-Toxicity approach).
+Cell viability, which correlates with tissue health, is quantified by the enzymatic reduction of the tetrazolium salt (MTT) to a formazan dye.
+Reduced viability/cytotoxicity indicates a potential ocular hazard.
+The test employs multiple exposure times (2 for solids, 3 for liquids) to improve the accuracy and predictability of eye irritation categories (Time-To-Toxicity approach).

 Test Scope

-The test involves the measurement of MTT reduction on the SkinEthic™ tissue model at multiple time points following incubation with the test item, a negative control, and a positive control.
+The test involves the measurement of MTT reduction on the SkinEthic™ tissue model following different exposure times with the test item in comparison to tissues treated with a negative control and a positive control in order to evaluate the eye hazard potential of a test chemical based on its ability to induce cytotoxicity.

 Test Variant

-For strongly colored test items where photometric evaluation is not possible due to interference, we offer an analytical approach using High-Performance Liquid Chromatography (HPLC) to quantify the evolved formazan product.
+For strongly colored test items absorbing light in the same wavelength range as the formazan dye where photometric evaluation is not possible due to interference, we offer an analytical approach using High-Performance Liquid Chromatography (HPLC) to reliably quantify the formazan production.

 Please contact us for more information.